EasyCorp/easy-deploy-bundle/doc/configuration.md

 By default, all configured servers are treated as the server where the Symfony app is deployed.
-However, for complex apps you may have servers with different responsibilities (workers, database servers, etc.)
+However, for complex apps you may have servers with different responsibilities (workers, database servers, etc.).

 These responsibilities are called **roles**.
 There is one reserved role called **app** which is applied by default to all servers.
 You can define as many